Redemption (Jay Rock album)

 Redemption is the third studio album by American rapper Jay Rock.
-It was released by Top Dawg Entertainment (TDE) and Interscope Records on June 15, 2018.
+It was released by Top Dawg Entertainment and Interscope Records on June 15, 2018.
 The album, which serves as Rock's major-label debut, succeeds his second album 90059 (2015), released three years prior.

 The album includes production from a variety of record producers, including Sounwave, Hit-Boy, Mike Will Made It, Boi-1da and TDE label-head Anthony "Top Dawg" Tiffith, who also serves as executive producer.
 Further production contributions came from Jake One, Teddy Walton, Cardo and Vinylz, among others.
 The album features Rock's TDE label-mates Kendrick Lamar, SZA, and Sir, as well as guest appearances from Dcmbr, Future, Tee Grizzley, J. Cole, Jeremih, and Mozzy.

 It was supported by the lead single "King's Dead", with Kendrick Lamar, Future and James Blake, followed by singles "Win" and "The Bloodiest".
 The album was met with critical acclaim and debuted at number 13 on the US Billboard 200, selling a total of 31,417 units.
 The album received two Grammy award nominations for its singles "King's Dead" and "Win", in the respective categories Best Rap Song and Best Rap Performance, winning the latter.